Conservation of Mosaics (A’)

 Foreign:

-Bowersock G. W., 2006), Mosaics as History, The Near East from Late Antiquity to Islam, Harvard University Press, Cambridge, Massachusetts, London, UK.
+France Bowersock G. W., (2006), Mosaics as History, The Near East from Late Antiquity to Islam, Harvard University Press, Cambridge, Massachusetts, London, UK.

 Michaelides, D., (2003), Mosaics make a site: the conservation in situ of mosaics on archaeological sites, Proceedings of the VIth Conference of the International Committee for the Conservation of Mosaics (ICCM), Nicosia, Cyprus 1996, ICCROM, GETTY, ICCM